-Until quality peer-reviewed evidence of efficacy and risk profiles are available, numerous professional bodies including the Royal Australian and New Zealand College of Obstetricians and Gynaecologists have advised against non-medically indicated female genital cosmetic surgery to avoid unnecessary harm, including laser vaginal rejuvenation, revirgination and G-spot amplification.
+Until quality peer-reviewed evidence of efficacy and risk profiles are available, numerous professional bodies including the Royal Australian and New Zealand College of Obstetricians and Gynaecologists have advised against non-medically indicated female genital cosmetic surgery, including Laser Vaginal Rejuvenation®, hymenoplasty, and G-spot amplification, to avoid unnecessary harm.
 In particular, they recommend that these procedures should not be performed in children.

 Few studies have assessed the long-term satisfaction, safety, and complication rates for non-medically indicated female genital cosmetic surgery procedures.

 See the DermNet NZ bookstore.

 © 2018 DermNet New Zealand Trust.